old-skull/react-webpack-starter-kit/README.md

 ### Why there is so much `index.ts`?

 I'm using concepts from [feature-sliced architecture](https://github.com/feature-sliced).
 You could delete or replace content from `src` folder and use your own naming strategy or architecture.
-I like short paths in imports and index.ts + ts-paths work perfect for me.
+I like short paths in imports and index.ts + ts-paths works perfect for me.

 Also check out [atomic-design pattern](https://bradfrost.com/blog/post/atomic-web-design/).